biolink/biolink-model/tests/test_scripts/output/genmarkdown/biolink-model/GenotypeToThingAssociation.md

 ## Fields

  * _[genotype to thing association.subject](genotype_to_thing_association_subject.md)_
-    * _connects an association to the subject of the association.
-For example, in a gene-to-phenotype association, the gene is subject and phenotype is object._
+    * _genotype that is the subject of the association_
     * range: [Genotype](Genotype.md) [required]
     * __Local__
  * _[association slot](association_slot.md)_